-nearly forty years passed, but who's counting?
+Nearly forty years passed, but who's counting?

-I never thought contraception would ever be an issue that divided government policy in my lifetime.
+I never thought contraception would be an issue that divided government policy in my lifetime.
 Not once.
 In fact, because of so many folks of the anti-abortion stance, I figured contraception was a win-win for both sides of the family planning argument.

 Well, screw Rush Limbaugh.
 If there was ever a greater distraction from the real issue, he is it.

-So why the big issue then?
 Rush Limbaugh's attacks may be the focus for some, but for me, it's a red herring.
 A giant flag waving amidst the combat-zone to deter eyes from the actual gunfire.

 What's really happening, and bear with me, because I haven't gotten all of this figured out just yet, but what's really happening has much more to do with priorities than it does birth control.
 Virginia is in the midst of passing a law belittling women.
 Oklahoma and Texas have passed similar laws.
 Mississippi tried it, too.
 The Blunt-Rubio Amendment, albeit a disaster, really comes too close to the edge for many.
 See a pattern?

 If this isn't insurance companies lobbying against anything they think they can get away with not paying, then I don't know what is.
 Because of The Affordable Care Act, insurance companies are now forced to cover people, such as young adults until they reach the age of 26, that they wouldn't have had to cover before, so they're looking for ways to cut costs.
-Hey, lobbying is an art, folks.
+Lobbying is an art, folks.
 To think they aren't constantly coming up with new ways to avoid paying for something is naive at best.
 And if at least 90% of women use the pill, what better target?
 And what better way to justify not covering it than to say it's against religious freedom?
 Of course, they aren't saying it directly; that's the point of behind-closed-doors lobbying.
 It's just another way for Big Insurance to save money, and it's despicably obvious.

 Really, they should be after drug companies, since they're the ones who jack medication prices up so callously that it should be criminal, but since they're all in cahoots together, there's no reason why they shouldn't pluck our so-called "morality" strings to really get the base jumping.